austinjones/git-cleancommit-hooks/README.md

 # precommit-mvntest
 This is a git pre-commit hook that invokes mvn test.
+If tests fail, the commit is rejected.

-If tests fail, the commit will be rejected.
+I built this because sometimes I switch tasks, and commit unfinished changes.
+Sometimes those changes cause test failures.
+It's better to fix them now when everything is fresh, then have to dig back in later.

 # example output:
 ```